Xilinx/video-sdk/docs/include/ffmpeg/video_xcode.rst

 Adaptive Quantization
 -------------------------
-This tool improves the visual quality by changing the quantization parameter (QP) within a frame.
+This tool improves the video qualitity by changing the quantization parameter (QP) within a frame.
 The QP for each frame is determined by the rate control, and adaptive quantization (AQ) adjusts QP on top of that for different regions within a frame.
 It exploits the fact that the human eye is more sensitive to certain regions of a frame and redistributes more bits to those regions.

-The Alveo U30 card supports two types of AQ: Spatial Adaptive Quantization and Temporal Adaptive Quantization.
+The Xilinx video encoders support two types of AQ: Spatial Adaptive Quantization and Temporal Adaptive Quantization.
 Both of these AQ modes are enabled by default, and :option:`-qp-mode` is set to ``relative-load`` when :option:`-lookahead_depth` >= 1.

 Spatial Adaptive Quantization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Spatial AQ adjusts the QP within a frame based on the spatial characteristics.
 The human eye is more sensitive to regions which are flat and have low texture than regions which have lots of detail and texture.
 Spatial AQ exploits this and provides more bits to the low texture and flat regions at the expense of high texture regions.
 This redistribution of bits to visually perceptible regions of the frame brings about visual improvement.
-Although spatial AQ improves visual quality, it hurts objective metrics and causes a drop in PSNR and VMAF.
+Although spatial AQ improves video qualitity, it hurts objective metrics and causes a drop in PSNR and VMAF.
 It is recommended to turn this feature off when performing PSNR/VMAF based evaluation.

 The spatial AQ algorithm can be controlled using the :option:`-spatial-aq-gain` option.
 The range of this option is from 0 to 100 and indicates the strength of this algorithm as a percentage.